GoogleChrome/web.dev/content/fast/using-bundlesize-with-travis-ci/index.md

 Add a new environment variable with the token as the value field and BUNDLESIZE_GITHUB_TOKEN as the name.

-The last thing needed to kick-off continuous integration is a `.travis.yml` file, which tells Travis CI what to do.
+The last thing you need to kick-off continuous integration is a `.travis.yml` file, which tells Travis CI what to do.
 To speed things up, it is already included in the project and it specifies that the app is using NodeJS.